UM-Studios/public/SchoolZoomNoPopup/README.md

 git clone https://github.com/UM-Studios/public.git
 cd public/SchoolZoomNoPopup
 ```
+Alternatively, you can paste the folder url [here](https://kinolien.github.io/gitzip/) and click download to download the repository as a zip file.

-3. In terminal, type `./install.sh` and do what the script tells you to do.
+Once you have cloned or unzipped the colder, type `./install.sh` in terminal and do what the script tells you to do.
 That's all!

 ## Customization